dudash/selfie-funhouse/README.md

 But I've modified it to (work on a Mac locally), be able to be run in AWS lambda, be able to use S3 for input and output, and added a bunch of props for the photos.

+## NOTE THIS IS IN PROGRESS - YMMV

 ### Example Output
 ![selfiefunhouseoutput](.screenshots/example_2017-10-10.png)